 - Provide a safe and legal entrance onto the roadway for bicycles at the ride start.

 - Obtain permission when using public schools and commercial lots for starts.

-- Or set start times so everybody returns about the same time.
+- When there is an after-ride event such as a cookout or picnic try to set start times for different length routes so everybody returns about the same time.